amcaplan/amcaplan.github.io/source/_posts/blog/2014-03-05-struct-rubys-quickie-class.markdown

 tags:
 - Programming
 - Ruby
+twitter:
+  description: An intro to the Struct class in Ruby.
 ---

 Let's say you have Player and BasketballTeam classes that are defined and used as follows: